Curtain Fullness Ratios Explained: Flat to Luxury Pleats

 - 2.5x: 150 inches total

-At 54-inch fabric width, that's 2, 2, 3, and 3 fabric panels respectively — though the width of each panel in the 2x and 2.5x scenarios is different.
-Use the [curtain fabric calculator](/fabric-calculator) to work through your specific window dimensions.
+At 54-inch fabric, that's 2, 2, 3, and 3 fabric panels respectively, though the width of each panel in the 2x and 2.5x scenarios is different.
+The curtain fabric calculator works through your specific window dimensions; if you need the full yardage walk-through with hems and pattern repeat, see our complete curtain fabric guide.

 1x Fullness: Flat Panels